County Lines

 The Children’s Society estimates that, in London alone, there are around 4,000 teenagers being exploited through county lines, with children involved being as young as 6.

 Criminal gangs seek out vulnerable children and young people to exploit, manipulating them into thinking the gang can meet their needs.
-Children and young people have often said they joined gangs for the sense of belonging and protection that they could not find elsewhere.
+Children and young people have often said they joined gangs for the sense of belonging and protection that they couldn't find elsewhere.

 Cuckooing